woq-blended/woq.github.io/projects/blended/ComponentOverview.md

 ## [blended-mgmt-agent]({{ site.project.blended.github }}/tree/master/blended-mgmt-agent)

 The management reporter regular retrieves the container info and reports it to a given HTTP REST url.
-This is one of the first bundles we want to implement based on Scala and Akka.
+This is one of the first bundles we implement based on Scala and Akka.

 ## [blended-mgmt-rest]({{ site.project.blended.github }}/tree/master/blended-mgmt-rest)